Aleman-Z/spikesorting/README.md

 ```
 python -m check_length ‘complete_path_of_folder_with_Study_day_subfolders’
 ```
+:warning: Make sure that trials folders don't include in the same folder repeated files of the same channel.
+For example:  100_CH1.continuous and 100_CH1_2.continuous.
+This may happen when a Post trial 5 is split in two folders.

 3. Select trial/post-trial.
 This could also be a merged version of them.
 To concatenate .continuous files from different trials run the `merge_channels_revised_T1_PT1.m` or the `merge_channels_revised.m` Matlab scripts respectively. __Make sure you use the right sampling rate (fs)!
 Rats 1-9 of the normal OS used 20kHz instead of the usual 30kHz.
 Please ask if you have doubts__.
 You also need to check that the 'folders' variable includes the right folders and in the right sequence.
  To select the channels you should take a look at the excel sheets in the Dropbox.
 For OS animals look for the document named `RAT_OS_EPHYS_Channel_Normalization_Across_Animals.xlsx` and select the tab of the rat you want to spikesort.